 \section{Abstract}

-In this paper, we first study a new sensitivity index that is based on higher moments and generalizes the so-called Sobol one.
-Further, following an idea of Borgonovo (\cite{borgonovo2007}), we define and study a new sensitivity index based on the Cram\'er von Mises distance.
-This new index appears to be more general than the Sobol one as it takes into account, not only the variance, but the whole distribution of the random variable.
-Furthermore, we study the statistical properties of a Monte Carlo estimate of this new index.
+In this paper, we first study a sensitivity index that is based on higher moments and generalizes the so-called Sobol one.
+Further, following an idea of Borgonovo (see \cite{borgonovo2007}), we define and study a new sensitivity index based on the Cram\'er von Mises distance.
+This index appears to be more general than the Sobol one as it takes into account the whole distribution of the random variable and not only the variance.
+Furthermore, we study the statistical properties of its Pick and Freeze estimator.